mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - Saturday, January 24
 - Sat., Jan.
 24

+#### Seasons
+In running text, the name of the season is spelled out in lowercase letters.

+- We will launch the new feature this summer.

+When citing a source, such as a journal issue or report, the name of the season is initial-capped.
+- There’s a spotlight on strongDM in the Spring 2020 Cool Products Report.

-#### Decimals and fractions
+#### Fractions

 Spell out fractions.

 - Yes: two-thirds
 - No: 2/3

+#### Decimals

 Use decimal points when a number cannot be easily written out as a fraction, like 1.375 or 47.2.

+#### Inline Equations

+Use numeric values in inline equations.
+Don’t spell out the number.

+People accept that 2 + 2 = 4.

+#### Part Titles

+When referring to part or chapter numbers, the element (e.g., “part” or “chapter” or “section”) is lowercase and the number that follows is a numeral.

+- In part 1 of the article, they discussed some common mistakes.
+- See section 23 of the User Guide.

 #### Percentages

-Use the % symbol instead of spelling out "percent".
+Use the % symbol instead of spelling out "percent.”

+There is no space between the value and the % symbol.

+- Have some 2% milk.

+When expressing a percentage range, use only one % symbol.

+- Approximately 10-15% of your time will be spent in meetings.

 #### Ranges and spans

-Use a hyphen (-) to indicate a range or span of numbers.
+Use a hyphen (-) or “to” to indicate a range or span of numbers.

 - It takes 20-30 days.
+- We surveyed 50 to 75 devOps professionals.

 #### Money